Have questions about volunteering for Transform Week? Check here for your answers!

 Will there be restrooms?

-We have restrooms here in our building where people will gather each morning and for lunch.
+We have restrooms at Groundswell and the Matthew 25 offices where people will gather each morning and for lunch (201 Third Ave.
+SW, Cedar Rapids).
 There will also be port-a-potties within walking distance of the job sites.

 What is the minimum age for volunteering?